0zero/webapp_essentials/README.md

 WebApp Essentials is a simple web application built using FastAPI, SQLModel, and Docker.
 This project serves as a starting point for building web applications with these technologies.

+A walkthrough of the project can be found at: [WebApp Essentials: a simple app using FastAPI, SQLModel, and Docker](https://medium.com/@japheth.yates/webapp-essentials-a-simple-app-using-fastapi-sqlmodel-and-docker-242cb7a85552).

 ## Getting Started